Bacon Curing – a historical review.

-An article appeared in the Sydney Morning Herald that mentions Dr. Morgan and his arterial injection method.
-An important observations from the article is the date of 1870.
-By this date he is referred to as “Dr. Morgan”, cluing us in about the time-line of Morgan’s life.
+An article appeared in the Sydney Morning Herald that mentions Dr Morgan and his arterial injection method.
+An important observation from the article is the date of 1870.
+By this date, he is referred to as “Dr Morgan”, cluing us in about the timeline of Morgan’s life.

 The brine mix that Mr Morgan suggested was 1 gallon of brine, ¼ to ½ lb. of sugar, ½ oz. of monophosphoric acid, a little spice and sauce to each cwt of meat.
 (Smith, E, 1873: 36)

 Seventeen years later after Smith met Mr Morgan at the Society of Arts meeting, in 1871, Yeats reports on a certain “Professor Morgan in Dublin, who has proposed a method of preservation by injecting into the animal as soon as it is killed, a fluid preparation, consisting, to every hundredweight of meat, of one gallon of brine, half a pound of saltpetre, two pounds of sugar, half an ounce of monophosphoric acid, and a small quantity of spice.”
 (Yeats, J, 1871: 225)

 The plan was widely tested at several factories in South America and by the Admiralty, who had reported that they had good results from the technique.
 (Yeats, J, 1871: 225, 226)